DR Congo is the second largest country in Africa and was formerly known as Zaire. It sits to the east of of the much smaller country, Congo.

 Here are some children’s picture books read in French with English and French text.

-Books About the Congo
+Books to Learn About the Congo

 There are not many books about the Congo for children that are easy to find, but here are a few.

-Movies About DR Congo
+Movies to Learn About the DR Congo

 There is an episode of PBS Nature that takes place in the Congo.